 My mom has told me a story about my relationship with my Cherokee maternal great-grandmother, Mary Susan Morris Ford, ever since I was old enough to talk.
 Unfortunately, I was only 14 months old when Grandma Susan passed at 73 years old.

 The story goes like this.
 My great-grandmother went to sleep one night and when she awoke the next morning she was completely blind probably due to glaucoma.
-Despite her blindness her favorite pastimes were knitting and crocheting and I was highly interested in her and her hobbies.
-However, when Grandma Susan would leave the room for any reason I would toddle over to her chair, grab her yarn and needles and either take off on a run or try to hide them under the seat where she had sat.
+Despite her blindness, her favorite pastimes were knitting and crocheting and I was highly interested in her and her hobbies.
+However, when Grandma Susan would leave the room for any reason I would toddle over to her chair, grab her yarn and needles and either take off on a run or try to hide them under the seat where she had been sitting.
 I’m told Grandma Susan would chuckle each time, retrieve her goods and say to me, “You, little dickens!”

 According to Answers.com, “Dickens” is a minced oath.
 It stands for Devil.
 A little Dickens is an imp.
 Used familiarly, it is usually affectionate.
 The phrase “what the dickens” was coined by William Shakespeare and originated in The Merry Wives Of Windsor Act 3, scene 2, 18–23.